Skip to main content

 USDC amount / LTVLoan size relative to collateral value

-Loan duration3 days (fixed)
+Loan duration3 days (fixed, starts at acceptance)

 APR / APYCost or return, relative to all other parameters